Robotics-Mechatronics-UMA/Good_Practices_UMA/README.md

 ## Documents

-Guides to how to program and integrate the package in the [docs](docs/good_practices.md).
+Guides "how to program" and integrate the package in [docs](docs/good_practices.md).

 ## Extra doc